jeffthomasiii/Just-a-Thought-Blog/_posts/2025-12-03-When-People-Say-Love-Is-Not-Enough.md

 And this leads to a deeper question.
 What kind of love are we practicing?
+> Love is enough because God is enough.

 Because if our love does not look like 1 Corinthians 13, or John 13, or Romans 5, then we are practicing something less.
 And if we are practicing something less, it will absolutely feel like it is not enough.